Colin Poche: Tampa Bay Rays

 On May 1, 2018, Poche was acquired by the Tampa Bay Rays as a player to be named later to complete the Steven Souza trade from February 2018.
 After three games with the Montogmery Biscuits, Poche was promoted to the Triple-A Durham Bulls of the International League.
-Poche was named to the 2018 MLB Pipeline team of the year after pitching to a 0.82 ERA in 66 innings between both levels.
-Poche was also named the Rays minor league reliever of the year.
+He was named to the 2018 MLB Pipeline team of the year after pitching to a 0.82 ERA in 66 innings between both levels.
+Poche was also named the Rays Minor League Reliever of the Year.

 Poche returned to Durham to begin 2019 On June 8, his contract was selected and he was called up to the major leagues for the first time.
 He made his MLB debut that night versus the Boston Red Sox.
 He went on to make a total of 51 major-league appearances during 2019, all in relief, compiling a 5–5 record with a 4.70 ERA.

 On July 21, 2020, the Rays announced Poche would miss the entire abbreviated 2020 season with a torn UCL that required Tommy John surgery.
 On February 17, 2021, Poche was placed on the 60-day injured list as he continued to recover from surgery.
 He did not pitch professionally during the 2021 season.
 In 2022, Poche made six relief appearances with Triple-A Durham, and 64 relief appearances with Tampa Bay during the regular season.

+Poche made 43 appearances for the Rays in 2024, compiling a 3.86 ERA with 33 strikeouts across 37 1/3 innings pitched.
+On November 22, 2024, the Rays non–tendered Poche, making him a free agent.

+Washington Nationals

+On February 7, 2025, Poche signed a minor league contract with the Washington Nationals.
+On March 22, the Nationals selected his contract after he made the team's Opening Day roster.
+In 13 appearances for Washington, Poche struggled to an 11.42 ERA with 10 strikeouts across 8 2/3 innings pitched.
+On May 1, Poche was designated for assignment by the Nationals following the signing of Andrew Chafin.

+New York Mets

+On May 7, 2025, Poche signed a minor league contract with the New York Mets.
+In 12 appearances for the Triple-A Syracuse Mets, he logged an 0-1 record and 4.26 ERA with 13 strikeouts and one save across 12 2/3 innings pitched.
+On June 27, the Mets selected Poche's contract, adding him to their active roster.
+In his sole appearance for the team, he allowed two runs on two hits with one strikeout over 2/3 of an inning.
+Poche was designated for assignment by the Mets on June 29.
+He elected free agency after clearing waivers on July 1.
+On July 4, Poche re-signed with the Mets on a minor league contract.
+He was released by the Mets on August 2.